7.1 Standing In a Course

 |NCR||No Value||No Value||No credit in a Credit/No Credit course|

 |NC%||0.0||No Value||No credit in a Credit/No Credit course|

 Grades of 'F', 'NCR', and 'NC%' are failing grades, yielding no standing in a course and no degree credit.
 Students are cautioned that a numerical score on an assignment is not deemed to be automatically equivalent to the corresponding letter grade.

 7.2 Credit/ No Credit

 UTSC degree students may select up to 2.0 full credits of their degree credits to be assessed on a Credit/No Credit basis.
 Courses identified as program requirements, or that are intended for individual study, such as supervised reading courses, are not eligible for Credit/No Credit assessment.
-Students must choose this mode of assessment via ACORN no later than the last day to drop courses without academic penalty.
+UTSC students must choose, or cancel, this mode of assessment via ACORN no later than the last day of classes at UTSC, regardless of the division at which the course is taught.
 Once the deadline has passed, students may not under any circumstances reverse this decision.

 To achieve a status of CR (Credit), a student must earn a final grade of at least 50%.
 Grades below that will be assessed as NCR (No Credit).
 Courses with a final status of CR will count as degree credits but will have no effect on the student's GPA.
 They may count as breadth requirements and degree credits, but cannot be used to satisfy program requirements.

 Courses with a final status of NCR will not count as degree credits but will not count as failures, and will also not be included in the GPA calculation.
 If a student commits an academic offence in a Credit/No Credit designated course, the CR/NCR designation will be removed and a grade will appear on the student's record.